|Elliott Sound Products||Morse Code|

 However, the system devised by Morse and his co-workers eventually defeated the other contenders - partly due to its inherent simplicity, and partly due to intense litigation that saw many competing (or even complementary) technologies disallowed as 'infringing' existing patents by (especially) the US Patent Office.
 The problems seen by many of today's inventors (and corporations) are certainly nothing new.
 The once dominant Western Union was the largest provider of messaging (and later 'telegram') services, which were initially all based on Morse code, but adopted new technology such as teletype (TTY) and teleprinter networks when they became available.

 Up until the end of the last century, Morse code was a requirement for amateur radio operators, many military personnel and a number of other occupations where communication was involved.
 Although it's no longer used by most people, it still retains an important place, not only in history.
-SOS (the international distress call ' ...---... ') is still recognisable to this day by a great many people, and will invoke the same reactions now that it did 100 years ago.
+SOS (the international distress call ' ...---... ') is still recognisable to this day by a great many people, and will invoke the same reactions now that it did over 150 years ago.

 Patented by Samuel Morse, Joseph Henry and Alfred Vail in 1836, the telegraph (using Morse code) was first demonstrated to US Congress in 1844, transmitting the message "What hath God wrought" over a wire from Washington to Baltimore.
 He later experimented with submarine cable telegraphy, which was to become the first intercontinental messaging system created.
 However, there is considerable conjecture concerning the real 'who-what-when and why', which is covered very well in the first reference [ 1 ].
 However, this short article is intended only to provide some basic background, and to show the importance of the early electro-magnetic signalling schemes.